simplistix/configurator/docs/patterns.rst

 ------------------------------------------------

-If you have configuration that is spread across many environment variables that share a common naming pattern, the :meth:`Config.from_env` class method can provide a succinct way to extract these.
+If you have configuration that is spread across many environment variables that share a common naming pattern, the :any:`Config.from_env` class method can provide a succinct way to extract these.

 .. invisible-code-block: python